- About the City of Alexandria

 If payment is made by check or money order, the real estate account number (bill number) should be clearly written in the memo field of the check or money order.
 Returned checks are subject to a $35 fee in accordance with state law.

 Through the Automatic Bank Debit Program, taxpayers may register to make real estate tax payments monthly or have the lump sum of the tax amount due automatically debited on each of the two tax due dates.
-(Example: preauthorized monthly payment schedule) Information on all other payment methods, including eCheck and credit card payments, can be found at Six Easy Ways to Pay or Search and Pay Real Estate Tax.
+(Example: preauthorized monthly payment schedule) Information on all other payment methods, including eCheck and credit card payments, can be found at the City's' Payments page or Search and Pay Real Estate Tax.

-Personal property taxes and decal fees are billed annually in August with a due date of October 5.
-Taxes and/or decal fees assessed on newly registered vehicles are due within 30 days of registration.
+Personal property taxes and local registration fees are billed annually in August with a due date of October 5.
+Taxes assessed on newly registered vehicles are due within 30 days of registration.
 Payments (by check or money order) may be mailed with the bill stub to:

 If payment is made by check or money order, the personal property tax account number should be clearly written in the memo field of the check or money order.
 Returned checks are subject to a $35 fee in accordance with state law.
-Information on all other payment methods, including eCheck and credit card payments, can be found at Six Easy Ways to Pay.
+Information on all other payment methods, including eCheck and credit card payments, can be found at the City's Payments page.

 Additional Payment Information